ISO 45001 Certification

 Step 1 – Gap Assessment

-A formal evaluation of current safety processes against ISO 45001 requirements.
+A formal comparison of current safety controls against ISO 45001 requirements.

 Step 2 – System Development & Implementation